danielapai/bioverse/docs/index.rst

 Installation
 ************

-Bioverse can be cloned from its GitHub repository:
+Bioverse can be cloned from its `GitHub repository <https://www.github.com/abixel/bioverse/>`_:

 .. code-block:: bash